Nootropic profile

 A cornerstone herb of Traditional Chinese Medicine used for over 2,000 years to "sharpen the mind and benefit the will" - modern research confirms its ability to enhance BDNF, improve memory, and reduce neuroinflammation.

-The key benefits of Polygala Tenuifolia (Yuan Zhi) include: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Polygala Tenuifolia (Yuan Zhi) are: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.